ChondroFiller for Joint Pain Relief: A Non-Surgical Injection

 Frequently Asked Questions

-• It is a non-surgical collagen injection that may add a protective, cushioning layer over worn joint surfaces, rather than an operation.
-It is not a cure for arthritis.
+• It is a non-surgical, ultrasound-guided collagen injection that may add a protective, cushioning layer over worn joint surfaces, rather than an operation requiring theatre or anaesthetic.
+It is not a cure for arthritis, and benefits vary between individuals.

-• People with osteoarthritis or joint wear in joints such as the knee, hip or ankle, or early thumb-base osteoarthritis, who want a non-surgical option.
-Suitability is individual.
+• People with osteoarthritis or joint wear in joints such as the knee, hip, or ankle, or early thumb-base osteoarthritis, who are seeking a non-surgical option may be suitable candidates.
+Suitability depends on the degree of wear, joint stability, and individual factors assessed during consultation.

 Where to go from here